LaurentOngaro/UEVaultManager/README.md

 # UEVaultManager

-## A free and open-source Epic Games Launcher alternative
+## A free and open-source Epic Games Assets Manager for Unreal Engine

+_*An Epic Launcher alternative available on all Windows/Linux/MacOs*_

-UEVaultManager is an open-source assets manager that can list assets from the Epic Games Marketplace.
+UEVaultManager is an open-source assets manager that can list assets and their data from the Epic Games Marketplace.

 Its main purpose is to list the assets (with or without user login), filter (optional) and save the list into a file that can be reused later as a data source (for instance in an Excel sheet).

-In a future versions, this application will also offer a GUI, and will be able to read directly the result file, display and edit the assets list.
+In future versions, this application will also offer a GUI, and will be able to read directly the result file, display and edit the assets list.

 Please read the [config file](#config-file) and [cli usage](#usage) sections before creating an issue to avoid invalid reports.

 or [create an issue on GitHub](https://github.com/LaurentOngaro/UEVaultManager/issues/new/choose), so we can fix it!

-**Note:** UEVaultManager is currently a CLI (command-line interface) application without a graphical user interface, it has to be run from a terminal (e.g. a Linux terminal, a PowerShell or a Dos Console)
+**Note:** UEVaultManager is currently a CLI (command-line interface) application without a graphical user interface (GUI), it has to be run from a terminal (e.g. a Linux Shell, a PowerShell or a Dos Console)

 **Implemented Features:**

 - Authenticating with Epic's service
 - Listing and getting data about assets
-  - all the metadata used before by legendary: name, title, id, description, ue versions...
+  - all the metadata that were already downloaded before by legendary: name, title, id, description, UE versions...
-  - add extras data grabbed from the marketplace page of an asset : price, review, asset purchased or not...
+  - extras data grabbed from the marketplace page of an asset : price, review, purchased or not...
-- Using a cache to avoid getting and grabbing the data using API calls and web scrapping each time the app is run.
+- Using a cache system to avoid getting data using API calls and web scrapping each time the app is run.
 The delay of cache conservation can be set in the configuration file
-- Filtering the assets by category before their listing (via the -c | --category command line option)
+- Filtering the asset list by category before their listing (via the -c | --category command line option)
 - Saving the resulting list in a csv or a json file (via the -o | --output command line option)
+- Adding (and saving) comments, personal note... on each asset (NO GUI yet, must be done directly in the result files)
 - Saving the metadata and the extras data in individual json files (one for each asset) in sub-folders of the config folder
-- Persisting user data for each asset (see the `Result files` section below)
+- Persisting user data for each asset (see the [Output file](#the-output-file) section below)

 **Planned Features:**

-- Managing the assets data:
-- Adding (and saving) comments, personal note... on each asset
 - Simple GUI for managing assets (WIP)
+- editing all the assets data using a GUI (WIP)
 - Install and download assets into Unreal VaultCache or projects folders

 **Special thanks:**